AthenZ/athenz/docs/example_java_decentralized_access.md

 we need to generate a truststore for the java http client to use when communicating with the ZTS Server.
-From your ZTS Server installation, copy the `zts_cert.pem` file from the `athenz-zts-X.Y/var/zts_server/certs` directory into the same directory where the client ztoken utility is saved (previous step) and execute the following commands:
+From your ZTS Server installation, copy the `zts_cert.pem` file from the `athenz-zts-X.Y/var/zts_server/certs` directory into the same directory where the client access token utility is saved (previous step) and execute the following commands:
 ```shell
 $ keytool -importcert -noprompt -alias zts -keystore zts_truststore.jks -file zts_cert.pem -storepass athenz
 ```

-### Invalid Access Without RoleToken
+### Invalid Access Without accessToken
 ---------------------------------------

 For this test case we'll just use the curl client directly: